PhyloSketch App User Manual

 PIC

-For issues or suggestions, reach out via the GitHub repository or the apps support page.
+For issues, bug reports, or suggestions, please use the GitHub repository or the apps support page linked there.

 This software uses the Tesseract OCR engine, which is licensed under the Apache License, Version 2.0.